exratione/joscrollbar/README.md

 One thing that core Jo lacks is a scrollbar component, however, hence this small project.

-You can add a joScrollbar to any joScroller component as shown in the simple example below:
+After including the Javascript and CSS in this repository in your mobile app project, you can add a joScrollbar to any joScroller component as shown in the simple example below:

     var screen, nav, stack, tabBar, scrollbar;
     screen = new joScreen(